bukkynunu/how-to-build-simple-anonymous-dapp/how-to-build-a-simple-anonymous-dapp.md

 It is worth noting that this code snippet only defines the structure of the Secrets contract, and does not include any functions or methods for interacting with it.

-Next, up, we declare two variables, `secrets` and `secretLength`, and define the former as an internal mapping from unsigned integers to a custom data type called `Secret`.
+Next up, we declare two variables, `secrets` and `secretLength`, and define the former as an internal mapping from unsigned integers to a custom data type called `Secret`.

 ```solidity
 mapping(uint => Secret) internal secrets;